Mitigating cyber risks comprehensively

 The difference between a cyber health check and a cyber security audit

 A cyber security audit is a one-day consultancy service offering a high-level cyber review of the organisation and its IT estate.
 It identifies key areas of cyber risk.

 A cyber health check, however, is more exhaustive in scope.
-Aside from the audit and the technical cyber security controls included in the cyber security audit service, a cyber health check also conducts vulnerability scans of critical infrastructure IP and website addresses, an internal wireless scan and an online staff questionnaire that determines employees’ actual cyber security practices.
+Aside from the audit and the technical cyber security controls included in the cyber security audit service, a cyber health check also conducts vulnerability scans of critical external infrastructure IP and website addresses, and an online staff questionnaire that determines employees’ actual cyber security practices.

 A cyber security audit provides a snapshot, or an overview, of an organisation's IT security posture at a particular moment.
 A cyber health check, however, delves deeper and looks at the policies and procedures that have contributed to that IT security posture.
 In that sense, a cyber health check is more concerned with the security processes that describe how people and technology interact to determine whether it is contributing to or hampering overall cyber security.

 Receive a prioritised action plan

 In each of these areas, the health check identifies cyber risks and assesses your current response to those risks.
 This service includes:

 - On-site interviews with key managers;